Letras Latinas: Akrilica

 AKRILICA is a co-publishing venture with Noemi Press which seeks to showcase new innovative Latino writing.
-The name of the series recalls the groundbreaking, bilingual poetry book from the eighties by distinguished Chicanx writer Juan Felipe Herrera.
+The series is named in honor of the groundbreaking, bilingual poetry book published in the eighties by distinguished Chicanx writer Juan Felipe Herrera.
+Books in this series include These Days of Candy by Manuel Paul Lopez, You Ask Me to Talk About the Interior by Carolina Ebeid, lo teaciario/the tertiary by Roque Salas Rivera, and Beast Meridian by Vanessa Angelica Villarreal, among others.

 Letras Latinas oral history project

 The project is a collaborative effort with the ILS librarian/archivist and produces video interviews of Latino writers visiting the Notre Dame campus with the aim of making them available as an online resource for students, scholars, and the community at large.
 Recorded writers include William Archila, Richard Blanco, Victor Hernandez Cruz, Martín Espada, Valerie Martinez, Naomi Ayala, Brenda Cárdenas, Salvador Plascencia, Barbara Jane Reyes, Maria Melendez, Daniel Alarcón, John Phillip Santos, and many others.
 The archive began in 2006 and numbers 50+ video interviews.

 Spotlight on U.S. Hispanic Writers

 Spotlight on U.S. Hispanic Writers is a collaboration between Letras Latinas and both the Hispanic Division and Poetry and Literature Center at the Library of Congress.
 It features emerging and established American poets and prose writers of Hispanic descent who write predominantly in English.
 In each audio segment the featured poet or writer participates in a moderated discussion with the curator of the series, Catalina Gomez, as well as reads from his or her work.
 Writers recorded in the Spotlight series include Richard Blanco, Eduardo C. Corral, Carmen Giménez Smith, Rigoberto González, and Valerie Martínez.